-At Royal Park, our Designated Safeguarding Leader is Louise Lynch, with Matthew Jones and Kelly Rutherford also being part of the Safeguarding team.
+At Royal Park, our Designated Safeguarding Lead is Gemma Jessup, with Louise Lynch, Penny Holmes, Claire Hilton and Kelly Rutherford also being part of the safeguarding team.
 All staff receive regular safeguarding training to raise awareness of the different levels of safeguarding issues presented to children and young adults.

 We are always available to give advice, including online safety.
 If you have any safeguarding concerns then please report to the school office who will direct you to the appropriate member of staff.
 Below, you will also find some useful links which may provide you with some valuable information.

 Discipline is about teaching children how to behave as well as helping them understand the consequences of their behaviour.
 Children need clear boundaries to feel secure.
 By disciplining them from an early age we provide them with the opportunity of understanding our values as well as what is expected of them within the family, school and the wider community.

 Discipline is not about punishment.
 Ideally, it begins from the earliest stages in a child’s development with parents and adult carers helping children to understand what is right and wrong whilst creating a secure place from which to experiment and learn about life.